Eurozone: Historical eurozone enlargements and exchange-rate regimes for EU members

 The chart below provides a full summary of all applying exchange-rate regimes for EU members, since the birth, on 13 March 1979, of the European Monetary System with its Exchange Rate Mechanism and the related new common currency ECU.
 On 1 January 1999, the euro replaced the ECU 1:1 at the exchange rate markets.
 During 1979–1999, the Deutsche Mark functioned as a de facto anchor for the ECU, meaning there was only a minor difference between pegging a currency against the ECU and pegging it against the Deutsche Mark.

 The eurozone was established with its first 11 member states on 1 January 1999.
 The first enlargement of the eurozone, to Greece, took place on 1 January 2001, one year before the euro physically entered into circulation.
-The next enlargements were to states which joined the EU in 2004, and then joined the eurozone on 1 January of the year noted: Slovenia in 2007, Cyprus in 2008, Malta in 2008, Slovakia in 2009, Estonia in 2011, Latvia in 2014, and Lithuania in 2015.
-Croatia, which acceded to the EU in 2013, adopted the euro in 2023.
+The next enlargements were to states which joined the EU in 2004, and then joined the eurozone on 1 January of the year noted: Slovenia in 2007, Cyprus and Malta in 2008, Slovakia in 2009, Estonia in 2011, Latvia in 2014, and Lithuania in 2015.
+Croatia, which joined the EU in 2013, adopted the euro in 2023; while Bulgaria, which joined in 2007, adopted the euro in 2026.

 All new EU members joining the bloc after the signing of the Maastricht Treaty in 1992 committed to adopt the euro under the terms of their accession treaties once they comply with the five economic convergence criteria.
 The last of these is the exchange rate stability criterion, which requires having been an ERM-member for a minimum of two years without the presence of "severe tensions" for the currency exchange rate.

 In September 2011, a diplomatic source close to the euro adoption preparation talks with the seven remaining new member states who had yet to adopt the euro at that time (Bulgaria, the Czech Republic, Hungary, Latvia, Lithuania, Poland, and Romania), claimed that the monetary union (eurozone) they had thought they were going to join upon their signing of the accession treaty may very well end up being a very different union, entailing a much closer fiscal, economic, and political convergence than originally anticipated.
 This changed legal status of the eurozone could potentially cause them to conclude that the conditions for their promise to join were no longer valid, which "could force them to stage new referendums" on euro adoption.